 Lonely Planet calls this place Centro Comercial Santo Tomas, but I couldn’t find a place called that on Google Maps.
 All I know is that it’s in the northern part of the Plaza y Mercado.

 Look for an entrance to a building where you’ll see people selling vegetables inside a gymnasium.
 You should find stairs leading up to the second floor.
 If you see no stairs, you’re not in the right place.

 The first floor looks like a basketball court (there are basketball hoops at each end).
 The first floor is full of vegetable vendors.
 This is NOT actually where you want to go.

 Instead, go to the second-floor mezzanine, where you can take photos of the vegetable market.

 3. Iglesia de Santo Tomas

 - OPEN: 6:00 AM – 6:00 PM (it was closed at 1:30 PM)

 Even if you’re not into visiting churches, Iglesia de Santo Tomas is something you MUST NOT miss.

-It’s what is happening on the 20-steps leading up to the wooden doors of the white-washed church.
+What makes this church so beautiful is what is happening on the 20 steps leading up to the wooden doors of the church.